 5Resolved: We have deemed the complaint to be completely or largely resolved.
-Examples: a formal recommendation was accepted, the complainant feels the complaint has largely been resolved, or we determine the complaint to be largely resolved.
+Examples: a formal recommendation was accepted, the complaint has largely been resolved, or we determine the complaint to be largely resolved.

 Note: A complaint closed as resolved may be part of a multiple complaint that spans more than one category.